zachdthompson/hobos-nerdy-configs/README.md

 Note that the Arch Install should work for most distros, I just use arch, so its tuned to that.

+# Each Package Explained

 ## Overall Dependencies

 The config is shown using Homebrew for MacOS.
-You can instead replace these with your personal package manager.
+These calls can be replaced with your system package manager calls.

-I will soon make a one line installer for MacOS and Arch, the two platforms I use.

 ```bash
 brew install npm